 In collaboration with

 Since July 2018, the United States and China have been locked in a trade war, where each have applied tariffs to an ever growing portion of the other country’s imports.
 The implications for Canada have been a source of considerable debate.
 Some pundits have suggested that the U.S.-China trade turmoil will be a boon for our economy, whereas others have painted grim scenarios of collateral damage.
-In this event, we bring together four experts who will provide their views on the repercussions of the trade war for Canada.
+In this event, we brought together four experts who will provide their views on the repercussions of the trade war for Canada.

 Professor, University of Ottawa and CIRANO Fellow